GamesCreatorsClub/GCCPiWarsBlog/posts/2019/01/14/making-brushes.md

 Author: Daniel Sendula
 Background-image: /2019/01/we-have-a-movement.jpg

-# We Have A Movement
+# We Have Movement

 {{% media url="https://www.youtube.com/watch?v=NZeGPYGKcpU" %}}

 <!-- TEASER_END -->

 Finally some breakthrough.
-Rover is now fully drivable.
-But that wasn't straight forward journey.
+The rover is now fully drivable.
+But that wasn't a straight forward journey.
 And the last let involved updating/fixing `drive` and `wheel` services.

 The `wheel` service is responsible for steering individual wheels and driving wheels.
-Original code for rover M16 (with nickname 'type a' or 'type b') was driving wheels using servo signal through servoblaster daemon.
+Original code for rover M16 (with nickname 'type a' or 'type b') drove wheels using a servo signal through servoblaster daemon.
 This version (nicknamed 'type c') has completely different mode of delivering signals to wheels.

 ## Steering